jamesjamal/rosautonamous-robot/README.md

   `roslaunch navigation mobile_manipulator_move_base.launch`

-  `this will launch the robot and run navigation stack in ros`
+  `this will launch the robot and run navigation stack in ros` and don't forget to change the value of world_name argument in base_gazebo_control.launch

   # to visualise in rviz